France's Peugeot teams up with Bollore on electric cars

 Bollore and Renault will also work together to carry out feasibility studies on a new model of electric car, something absent from the Peugeot deal.

-Bollore’s Bluecar has become a common sight in Paris under the “Autolib” self-service electric car hire program, and similar systems have been launched in Lyon, Bordeaux, London and Indianapolis.
+Bollore’s Bluecar has become a common sight in Paris under the “Autolib” self-service electric car hire programme, and similar systems have been launched in Lyon, Bordeaux, London and Indianapolis.

 Vincent Bollore, the 63-year old Breton billionaire, created the Bluecar to prove the efficacy of his group’s solid-state LMP batteries.
 But other players in the auto industry are betting on a different technology known as lithium ion batteries.